 Face Coverings on our Ferries

 We appreciate the significance of this to our customers and have therefore put together the following FAQs surrounding the use of face coverings to help answer any questions you may have.
-These should also cover any possible exemptions from wearing them.

 If you have a question that you feel is not covered below, please get in touch and we will be happy to help.